Chapter Five: Board Policies

 Title: Bylaws Implementation Date: 9-21-2000

-Contact: Board of Trustees Revisions: 9-14-2005, 1-9-2020
+Contact: Board of Trustees Revisions: 9-14-2005, 1-9-2020, 6-11-2026

 Name - The name of the governing board of Centralia College shall be the “Board of Trustees of Community College District Twelve,” commonly referred to as the “Board of Trustees.”

-Appointment - The board is composed of five members appointed by the Governor of Washington State for five-year terms, with consent of the Senate.
+Membership and Appointment - The board is composed of five members appointed by the Governor of Washington State for five-year terms, with consent of the Senate.

 Removal - No member of the board shall be removed except as prescribed in RCW 28B.50.100.

-Composition and Powers. - The form and composition of the board, its duties and powers are prescribed in RCW 28B.50.100, RCW 28B.50.140 and RCW 28B.50.142.
+Powers and Duties. - The form and composition of the board, its duties and powers are prescribed in RCW 28B.50.100, RCW 28B.50.140 and RCW 28B.50.142.

-Designation of Officers - The officers of the board shall be chair, vice chair, secretary and treasurer.
+Officers - The officers of the board shall be chair, vice chair, secretary and treasurer.
 The chair and vice chair shall be members of the board; the secretary shall be the college president; the treasurer shall be the chief financial officer of the college.

 • Chair - The role and duties of the chair is prescribed in Governance Policy GP-5.